n3dst4/fizzbuzz-cli/README.markdown

 Finally, a modular, tested, functional solution to the problem known for centuries to mathematicians as "FizzBuzz".

+## Demo

+There's a [live demo on TonicDev](https://tonicdev.com/n3dst4/fizzbuzz) where you can witness the raw rower of fizzbuzz-cli and also experiment with fizzbuzzify, the micropackage that powers the results of fizzbuzz-cli.

 ## Usage

 First, make sure you have [NodeJS](https://nodejs.org/en/) installed.
 Installing NodeJS will also install **npm**, the NodeJS Package Manager, on your system.